biodatlab/biodatlab.github.io/website/_data/resources/2021-10-01-pretraining.md

 ## Version control

-We generally use `git` as our version control and store many repositories on Github.
+We generally use `git` as our version control and store many repositories on GitHub.
 Here, familarize yourself with Git will help a lot in your code development.

 - [มาเริ่มใช้ Git กัน [part 1]](https://tupleblog.github.io/use-git-part1/)